Nikipiki99/Nikipiki99/README.md

 - 👋 Hi, I’m @Nikipiki99
 - 👀 I’m interested in studying
-- 🌱 I have learned python and I am looking to learn javascript and C++
+- 🌱 I have mastered python and I am looking forward to learn javascript and C++
-- 💞️ I’m looking to collaborate on survays and courses
+- 💞️ I’m looking to take part in survays and courses
 - 📫 How to reach me ...

 <!---